 Our eldest pupils take this responsibility, with a boy and a girl from each of our Houses being joint Captains.
 As well as helping audit and maintain P.E equipment through the year, Sports Captains are key to Sports Day.
 In the lead up to this special day, and on the day itself, Sports Captains rally members of their house across all year groups to contribute to the team sprit of this competitive event where individual scores also count towards overall House totals.

 Sports Captains were asked to design a logo to signpost a proposed local footpath, encouraging children to engage in walking as part of a healthy lifestyle.

 House Captains (Year 6 only)

-Each of our seven Houses has two House Captains from Year 6.
+Each of our six Houses has two House Captains from Year 6.
 These pupils help organise House Worships each half term when children from classes across the school meet as a House group with the teacher who leads their House.
 It is a great opportunity for children from different year groups to get to know one another.
 They find out about their House Hero and bring this information back to share in their class so all the children get to know about the House Heroes.
-All our Houses are named after a figure of significance, past or current, and have a House colour of their own: Archimedes is green, Potter-Zephaniah is red, Da Vinci is yellow, Earhart is blue, Jemison is orange, Keller is purple, Lennon is pink.

 Young Entrepreneurs (Year 6 only)

-Help our Lead Teacher for Modern Foreign Languages organise our annual mini business: The French Café, to raise funds.
+Help organise an annual mini business such as The French Café or New to You uniform sale to raise funds.
 They build their co-operative skills in devising this financially sound project.
-They help children across the school engage in the lead up to the event and on the day.
+They help children across the school engage in the lead up to the events and on the day.